-The flight does have full Wifi but of course, this requires payment.
+The flight does have full Wifi but of course, this requires credit card payment.

-Each seat has a power point and USB port.
+All of the Virgin Atlantic Premium Economy seating options have a powerpoint and USB port.
 It is tucked right down between the two seats so you’ll need to put the torch on your phone on to find it!

-The starter was an orange and walnut salad followed by a choice of 3 mains – Linguine pasta with meatballs, Coq au Vin and Wild Mushroom Risotto.
+The starter on Virgin Atlantic Premium Economy a330 was an orange and walnut salad followed by a choice of 3 mains – Linguine pasta with meatballs, Coq au Vin and Wild Mushroom Risotto.
 Dessert was a blueberry and cinnamon streusel and cheese and crackers.

 I chose the Coq au Vin and it was pretty good!

-On the way to Newark, we also had afternoon tea later in the flight.
+On the way to Newark airport, we also had afternoon tea later in the flight.
 This was chicken sandwiches, some rather nice scones and some cakes.
-On the way back to London was quite a nice breakfast before landing.
+On the way back to London Heathrow was quite a nice breakfast before landing.

-As you would expect the in-flight entertainment is excellent on Virgin Atlantic.
+As you would expect the Virgin Atlantic premium economy in-flight entertainment is excellent.
 There are 139 movies to choose from and some excellent recent TV programmes.
-Best of all they offer full seasons of tv shows vs just one or two episodes.
+Best of all Virgin Atlantic premium economy offers full seasons of tv shows vs just one or two episodes.

-The headphones are ok but better if you bring your own if you have a good pair.
+The Virgin Atlantic premium economy headphones are ok but better if you bring your own if you have a good pair.

-The amenities kit is simple but cute.
+The amenities kit on Virgin Atlantic is simple but cute.
 I liked the red pouch – very re-usable!
-There are then nicely purple branded eye masks, socks, earplugs, toothbrush, pen etc.
+There are then nicely purple branded eye masks, socks, earplugs, toothbrushes, pen etc.

 How does Virgin Atlantic Premium Economy compare with British Airways Premium Economy?